saulpw/visidata/docs/api/loaders.rst

                     for col in sheet.visibleCols:
                         foolib.write(fp, i, col.name, col.getDisplayValue(row))

--  ``path`` is a ``visidata.Path()`` object representing the file being written to
+-  *path* is a ``visidata.Path()`` object referencing the file being written to.
--  ``*sheets`` is a list of 1 or more sheets to be saved
+-  *sheets* is a list of 1 or more sheets to be saved.

-The saver should preserve the column names and translate their types into foolib semantics, but other attributes on the Columns should generally not be saved.
+The saver should preserve the column names and translate their types into ``foolib`` semantics, but other attributes on the Columns are generally not saved.

-Savers which can handle typed values should use Column.getTypedValue, and displayable savers (html, markdown, csv) should use Column.getDisplayValue (which takes into account the column's *fmtstr*).
+Savers which can handle typed values should use ``Column.getTypedValue``, and displayable savers (like html, markdown, csv) should use ``Column.getDisplayValue`` (which takes into account the column's *fmtstr*).

 Building a loader for a URL schemetype
 --------------------------------------